AmnaMazen/widowx-arm-ready-to-work-with-ROS/README.md

 # Step 1: Check port number on which arm is connected
- Usually widowx Arm will be connecting to port ttyUSB0 or ttyACM0.
-To check port number:
+ Normally, widowx Arm will be connected to port ttyUSB0 or ttyACM0.
+To check the port number to which the arm is connected:

-connect  widowx Arm's USB to your computer and open new terminal
+* Connect  widowx Arm's USB to your computer and open new terminal

 $ ls /dev/tty*

-Disconnect the USB and run the command again to check that port number disappears
+* Disconnect the USB and run the command again to check that port number disappears

 $ ls /dev/tty*